A collection of organic herbal teas including tulsi, ginger, turmeric and amla — an ultimate guide to herbal tea types and benefits

 1.1.
 Description and origin:

 Amla tea is a herbal infusion made from the dried fruits of Emblica officinalis.
-Amla is one of the most revered herbs in Ayurveda, used for thousands of years as a rasayana (powerful rejuvenation).
+Amla is one of the most valued herbs in Ayurveda.
+People have used it for thousands of years as a rasayana.
+A rasayana is a powerful rejuvenation remedy.

-Traditionally, it was used to promote longevity and vitality and is known for its high vitamin C concentration and antioxidant properties.
+Traditionally, it was used to support long life and energy.
+It is known for high vitamin C and antioxidants.

 1.2.
 Key benefits: